Jo Hyeong

-He was also diplomat and ambassador, representing Joseon interests in the 6th Edo period diplomatic mission to the Tokugawa shogunate in Japan.
+He was also a diplomat and ambassador, representing Joseon interests in the 6th Edo period diplomatic mission to the Tokugawa shogunate in Japan.
+Through his children's marriages, his family eventually gained royal connections.

 1655 mission to Japan

 In 1655 King Hyojong of Joseon sent a mission to the shogunal court of Tokugawa Ietsuna.
 This diplomatic mission functioned to the advantage of both the Japanese and the Koreans as a channel for developing a political foundation for trade.

 The delegation was explicitly identified by the Joseon court as a "Communication Envoy" (tongsinsa).
-The mission was understood to signify that relations were "normalized."
+The mission was understood to signify that relations were "normalized".